-The state offers The Tennessee Plan (Supplemental Medical Insurance to Retirees with Medicare) to retired state employees, local education and local government employees and their eligible spouses and dependents.
-Individuals with Medicare coverage will likely need The Tennessee Plan to help cover some of the expenses that Medicare does not.
-This coverage helps fill most of the coverage gaps that Medicare creates.
+The state offers The Tennessee Plan (Supplemental Medical Insurance for Retirees with Medicare) to eligible retired state, local education and local government employees and their eligible spouses and dependent children through UMR.
+Please visit umr.com/thetennesseeplaninfo for plan details.

-Effective January 1, 2015, a spouse of a retiree can be enrolled in The Tennessee Plan only if the retiree is also enrolled in the Tennessee Plan.
-If the retiree is not eligible for the Tennessee Plan at the time of retirement, or at the time the spouse becomes Medicare-eligible in the future, the spouse may not enroll in the Tennessee Plan.
+A spouse of a retiree can be enrolled in The Tennessee Plan only if the retiree is also enrolled in the Tennessee Plan.
+If the retiree is not eligible for The Tennessee Plan at the time of retirement, or at the time the spouse becomes Medicare-eligible in the future, the spouse may not enroll in The Tennessee Plan.

-Once the retiree is eligible for the Tennessee Plan, the retiree may apply to include the spouse on the Tennessee Plan if the retiree also elects the coverage.
-The spouse may be enrolled either when the retiree becomes Medicare eligible and enrolls in the Tennessee Plan, or the spouse may be added effective January 1 of the year following the retiree's initial eligibility and enrollment without going through the late applicant process.
-After January 1 of the retiree's initial eligibility, the spouse would have to apply as a late applicant, including a medical underwriting process, in order to be enrolled in coverage.
+Once the retiree is eligible for The Tennessee Plan, the retiree may apply to include the spouse on The Tennessee Plan if the retiree also elects the coverage.
+The spouse may be enrolled either when the retiree becomes Medicare eligible and enrolls in The Tennessee Plan, or the spouse may be added effective Jan.
+1 of the year following the retiree's initial eligibility and enrollment without going through the late applicant process.
+After Jan.
+1 of the year following the retiree's initial eligibility, the spouse would have to apply as a late applicant, including a medical underwriting process, to be enrolled in coverage, if approved.

-Prescription drugs are not covered under the Tennessee Plan and all supplemental plan members are encouraged to enroll in Medicare Part D for prescription drug needs.
-Look for information about plans in your area in the Medicare and your Handbook.
-If you have access to the internet, Medicare has a tool available on their website which will assist you in narrowing the choices of prescription drug plans based upon the drugs you are presently taking.
-You may also call Medicare at 800.MEDICARE (800.633.4227) to obtain additional information.
+Prescription drugs are not covered under The Tennessee Plan and all members are encouraged to enroll in Medicare Part D for prescription drug needs.
+For those who can access the internet, Medicare has a tool available on their website to help choose a prescription drug plan based upon the drugs an individual is presently taking.
+An individual may also call Medicare at 800.MEDICARE (800.633.4227) to get more information.